 The Gift of a Child

 During Advent, the Tennessee Register is publishing a series of guest editorials on the theme “The Gift of a Child: An Advent Celebration of the Family.”
-This is the first of the series.
-Others will examine motherhood, fatherhood, family, and the gift of the Child, Jesus.
-Read them all here.
+This is the fourth of the series.
+Others will examine marriage and the gift of a child, motherhood, fatherhood,and the gift of the Child, Jesus.
+All are available at tennesseeregister.com/gift.

 In today’s world, living out the vocation of a Catholic family is counter-cultural.